CFC-Servers/GLuaTest/README.md

 ### Before / After functions
 You may find yourself writing a lot of repetitive setup/teardown code in each of your Test Cases.

-For example, if you had five Test Cases that all needed to spawn an Entity and manipulate it, you'd have to write `ents.Create` a lot of times.

 GLuaTest has a few convenience functions for you to use.

 <br>